TableFlipStudio/Dont-Get-Expelled/README.md

 <!--insert instructions on downloading the game files here AND instruction on how to add python to Path-->

 </details>

+## Game Manual file
+Welcome!
+This manual should be an in-game feature but the **programmers** are lazy sleaze bags so here comes a markdown file!

 ## Main objective